Wednesday, November 26, 2025

 Monday, August 4, 2025

 Well, it's on!
-We (I, actually) have started packing!
+We (I, actually) have started packing for our move!
 I sort of like packing, and I sort of hate it.
 I have also started organizing.
 So we have all these boxes in a storage shed, and in a bedroom here, and they are just numbered, and not really labeled, because we did a system where we had a list of what is in which box and the boxes had corresponding numbers.
 So I am going through each box and listing what's in it, and putting where it's gonna go in the house, because we are hiring movers to put the boxes where they need to go.
 I am kind of enjoying that bit.

 We don't have anything scheduled quite yet because we don't know when they will be done with all repairs but I'm figuring we will be moving between mid-September and mid-October.
 That's a great time because it's hot as fuck here but it coincides with Autumn and they are actually going to be cooling down that time of year!